 - Warren E. Miller Fund in Electoral Politics: The Miller Fund supports research in national and comparative electoral politics.

-- Alma Ostrom and Leah Hopkins Awan Civic Education Fund: The Ostrom Fund supports the critical role of citizens in a democratic polity.
+- Alma Ostrom and Leah Hopkins Awan Civic Education Fund: The Ostrom Fund supports the Association's promotion of democratic engagement; efforts to advance understanding of self-governing systems; the possibilities of moving from authoritarian to democratic systems; and the critical role of citizens in a democratic polity.
+Grants can support training seminars, publications, out-reach activities, and research.

 - Presidency Research Fund: Supports scholars conducting work on the presidency, and whose work brings them to Washington, D.C. to examine executive politics.